Learn How To Use Easy Transfers:

 This transfer came with lots of choices.
 There are enough transfers on the sheet for 4 to 6 clay pots.
 With lots of flexibility to mix and match the designs.
 Deciding upon what designs to use proved very enjoyable.

-After deciding which design I wanted to use, I cut out that easy transfer design, being careful to save all the other designs for later projects.
+I cut out that easy transfer design, being careful to save all the other designs for later projects.
 Carefully taping the design on the pot I was ready to start rubbing the design onto the pot.
 This was so easy and quick.

 Within minutes here is the result.